Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Robinvale has ten operational public transport stops, offering a mix of train and bus services.
-These stops are served by eleven distinct routes, collectively facilitating 110 weekly passenger trips.
-Transport accessibility is rated as moderate, with residents on average situated 429 meters from the nearest stop.
+Robinvale has ten active public transport stops offering a mix of train and bus services.
+These stops are served by eleven routes that together facilitate 110 weekly passenger trips.
+The accessibility of these services is moderate, with residents on average located 429 meters from the nearest stop.

-Service frequency averages fifteen trips per day across all routes, equating to approximately eleven weekly trips per individual stop.
+Service frequency across all routes averages fifteen trips per day, equating to approximately eleven weekly trips per individual stop.

 Frequently Asked Questions - Transport